 May 22 – Olivia returns to the nest after a swim.

-May 22 - Olivia's defiant attitude towards a photographer at the base of the nest.
+May 22 – Olivia’s defiant attitude towards a person standing at the base of the nest.
 No one messes with her babies!

 May 22 – Oliver chases and attacks a bald eagle that was passing by the nest.

 May 22 – The bald eagle wasn’t too pleased being attacked by Oliver.
 Note the size difference between the two.

 May 22 – Another combative stance before the bald eagle flew off.

 May 22 – Olivia circles to protect the chicks while Oliver dog-fights with the bald eagle.

 May 22 – A baby osprey checks out the world with mom Olivia keeping an eye on him.

 May 26 – Olivia naps while the chicks look about.

 May 30 – The chicks are growing at an amazing pace!